texas-robocamp/texas-robocamp.github.io/virtual/programming/objects.md

 - Add another bank account to the example above.
 - Deposit $500 dollars into Alison's account.
 - Then withdraw $400 from Bob's account and place it in the account you created.
+  - You'll need to make a new public function, `withdraw`, to accomplish this
 - Then print out the balances from all three accounts.

 {{ site.data.alerts.tip }}